d1b1/node-mocha-shell/README.md

 1. --test (Optional) Testscript name.
 If not defined, the shell will attempt to find and use all the .js files in the test folder.
-2. --test-dir (Optional) Directory for test files.
+1. --test-dir (Optional) Directory for test files.
-3. --app (Optional) Script path for the bootstrap express.js app.
+1. --app (Optional) Script path for the bootstrap express.js app.
 Assumes the app.js will be found in test/lib/app.js.

-Coming soon - .mocha-shell will contain all the mocha and app test information to change the default to the `mocha-shell` script call.

 ### Usage

-    // From a CLI using defaults
+CLI using defaults.
+Will look for and run all test files in the default ./test folder.
+It wil look for a ./test/app folder.

     mocha-shell

+From CLI limited to a single test file.
+The --file allows you to run in the app + mocha environment for a single file.
+This is helpful when a single test fails and needs to be debugged.

+    mocha-shell --test ./test/testOne.js

+When using it with Istanbul for a code coverage report this will give the `cover` comman the trace needed to find and instrument the correct files.
+The `mocha-shell` command will then find and run the tests within the same space of the Express.js app.

     // Using Istanbul
     ./node_modules/.bin/istanbul cover mocha-shell

-    // Sending istanbul .coverage data to Coveralls.io cat ./coverage/lcov.info | ./node_modules/coveralls/bin/coveralls.js
+    // Hint: Sending istanbul .coverage data to Coveralls.io cat ./coverage/lcov.info | ./node_modules/coveralls/bin/coveralls.js

-    // With full arguments
+Example of calling the command with the `--test` and the `--test-dir` file.

     mocha-shell --test myscript.js --test-dir ./test

+### Coming Soon
+`.mocha-shell.json` will contain all the mocha and app test information to change the default to the `mocha-shell` script call.

+    {
+      "app_dir": "./test/lib",
+      "test_dir": "./test"
+      "mocha": {
+         "timeout": 500,
+         "reporter": "spec"
+      },
+      "env": {
+      	"key": "value"
+      }
+    }